-Tutorial: Splitting and Tagging Files
+Tutorial: Splitting and Tagging Audio Files

 The name of a playing clip can be extracted from the title of a player.
 Many, but not all, players allow you to extract information regarding the performer of a clip if such information is present in the file being played.
 Only Windows Media Player 9.x (or later) with a special plug-in (see below) lets you obtain values for all ID3 tag fields (ID3v1 and ID3v2) if such tags are present in the file being played.